NeuroBench/neurobench/docs/tutorial/index.rst

 training using the train and val splits.

 First we will import the relevant libraries.
-These include the dataset, pre- and post-processors, model wrapper, and benchmark object.
+These include the dataset, pre- and post-processors, model wrapper, metrics, and benchmark object.

 .. code:: python